Building with LEGO

 The festive photo below shows a fishing pole I constructed out of LEGO pieces!
 Because of the length of the finished creation, it was necessary to use LEGO Technic pieces to hold everything together.
 Unlike real fishing poles, however, this LEGO build would not be able to reel in anything larger than a goldfish cracker.
 At this length, the LEGO bricks tend to lose some of their clutch power, making them weak and easily breakable.

-In the very distant past, I also tried my hand at building planets out of LEGO bricks.
+In the very distant past, I tried my hand at building planets out of LEGO bricks.
 As you can see, I did a very poor job.
 Little did I know that building spherical objects out of rectangular bricks is one of the greatest challenges for any builder; in fact, LEGO Master Builders must past this test in order to receive official certification!